 This overlooked energetic deep-cut from Queen’s last album of the ‘70s was virtually beating a path towards speed metal, or a glam rock stomp at five times the speed, voltage and adrenaline.
 Piled high with May’s heroic fireworks, Taylor’s whirling elastic fills and Mercury’s rapid-fire delivery, the HM quotient is ramped up even further by the “You’re dead!” thunderstorm ending.

 Although on record Queen’s rock softened in the ‘80s, occasional air-guitar anthems like Hammer To Fall and One Vision got harder and tougher onstage, where Queen continued to reign.
-But at the end of their poppiest album, after innocuous ‘80s synth chimes, they unleash their heaviest metal riff in over a decade on this jubilant, emotional and virtually Maidenesque swashbuckler with a rapturous classical mid-section.
+But at the end of their poppiest album The Miracle, after innocuous ‘80s synth chimes, they unleash their heaviest metal riff in over a decade on this jubilant, emotional and virtually Maidenesque swashbuckler with a rapturous classical mid-section.

 Sequenced for maximum impact – blasting in all guns blazing after the soft fade on Freddie’s light-hearted love song to his cat, Delilah – The Hitman’s aggressive opening volley of insistent chords and meaty, swaggering riff perfectly express the violence of the ruthless gun-for-hire lyrics, thought by many to be the frontman’s veiled reference to the HIV that was soon to take his life.